vickmuir/Backup/install-evault-windows2016.md

 copyright:
   years: 1994, 2018
-lastupdated: "2018-06-05"
+lastupdated: "2018-06-21"

 ---
-{:screen: .screen}
-{:codeblock: .codeblock}
 {:pre: .pre}
-{:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

 # Configure EVault on Windows 2016

 Currently, EVault WebCC isn't officially supported on Windows 2016.
-Servers that are running on Windows 2016 have to use the Windows Central Control software.
+Servers that are running on Windows 2016 must use the Windows Central Control software.

-## Installing the EVault backup agent
+## Installing the EVault Backup agent

 1. On the target server, open a browser session and enter the following URL to download the executable file
    ```
    http://downloads.service.softlayer.com/evault/
    ```
    {:pre}
-2. Double-click the downloaded file and click **Run** in the pop-up box that appears.
+2. Double-click the downloaded file and click **Run** in the window that appears.
 3. Select your language for the installation and click **OK**.
 4. Select **Typical** for the Setup Type.
 Click **Next**.
 5. At the Register Agent with Portal screen, select **Skip Registration**.